 US State Dept Travel Advisory

 The US Department of State currently recommends US citizens exercise normal precautions in Sint Maarten.
-Consult its website daily via the link below for any travel advisories about visiting this country.
+Consult its website via the link below for updates to travel advisories and statements on safety, security, local laws, and special circumstances in this country.

 US citizens should make sure their passport is valid at the date of their entering the country and during the length of their entire visit.
 They should also make sure they have at least 1 blank page in their passport for any entry stamp that will be required.
 A visa is required.
 US citizens will need to get in touch with the country’s embassy or nearest consulate to obtain a visa prior to visiting the country.